googleapis/java-spanner-cassandra/README.md

     -Dhost=127.0.0.1 \
     -Dport=9042 \
     -DnumGrpcChannels=4 \
+    -DhealthCheckPort=8080 \
     -jar path/to/your/spanner-cassandra-launcher.jar
     ```

     * Replace the value of `-DdatabaseUri` with your Spanner database URI.
     * You can omit `-Dhost` to use the default `0.0.0.0`, omit `-Dport` to use the default `9042`, and omit `-DnumGrpcChannels` to use the default `4`.
+    * You can optionally specify a `-DhealthCheckPort`.
+If you specify a port number, a health check endpoint will be started on that port.
+The IP address of the health check endpoint will be the same as the IP address that is used for the client.
+The health check endpoint will return an HTTP status 200 OK if the client is up and running, and a 503 Service Unavailable if it is not.
+The health check endpoint is not enabled by default.

 ## View and manage client-side metrics